 - Duty of care – You must establish the at-fault party owed you a legal obligation to ensure your safety.
 This means taking reasonable steps to help prevent an injury.

 - Breach of duty of care – You must provide evidence that the at-fault party did not take reasonable steps to ensure your safety.
 People can also breach the duty of care by taking reckless or careless actions.

 - Link between the breach and your injuries – There must be a causal link between the breach of the duty of care and your injuries.
-In other words, your construction accident lawyer in Albany must prove your injury would not have occurred unless the duty of care was breached.
+In other words, your Albany construction accident lawyer must prove your injury would not have occurred unless the duty of care was breached.

 - Damages – Your lawyer must show your injuries resulted in damages, such as medical bills, lost wages, and pain and suffering.
 If there are no damages, there is no basis for a claim.

 Some construction injuries result in death for the victim.
 When this happens, surviving family members may be able to file a wrongful death lawsuit to recover compensation for the damages they have suffered.
 This could include funeral bills, burial expenses, loss of companionship and lost financial support.

 The Albany wrongful death lawyers at Roden Law understand the complexities and challenges of these cases.
 We are prepared to pursue fair compensation for the variety of damages suffered.